 SU Scotland has a history and reputation for quality schools engagement and is therefore in a unique position to serve schools and help pupils:

 The following documents contain information and resources on Religious Observance (RO) for teachers, volunteers and supporters.
-All of these documents are also available to download on the right hand side of this page.

 The key and current document which provides the guidance for the provision of Religious Observance in Scottish education.
-Download Circular 1/2005.

 Two documents to help our understanding of how to prepare Religious Observance events:

 - How to complete the Religious Observance template - written by the National Religious Observance Advisory Group in 2006 and approved by HMIe, it is now used in the training course offered by Glasgow University.

 - Experience in using the Religious Observance template - by Jen Robertson (formerly, SU Scotland)

 CVE Scotland has produced this Code of Conduct which can be helpful for new, or established relationships with schools.
 Rev. Steve Younger, CVE Scotland’s school chaplaincy project leader, has written this Code of Conduct, gaining advice and positive feedback from school chaplains and headteachers.